 Every year, you can visit the Christmas market in Bruges from the end of November (usually the last week) until the end of December (usually New Year’s Eve).
 On the first of January the Christmas market will be taken down, so be sure to visit in time!

-The Christmas market opens daily from 10.30 a.m. until 10 p.m. and 11 on Fridays and Saturdays!
+This year, the Christmas market will be open from November 26 until January 9.
+It opens daily from 10.30 a.m. until 10 p.m. and 11 on Fridays and Saturdays!

 How to get to Brugge